eddie0329/vue3-use-modal/README.md

 ## 🎨 vue-use-modal

-`vue-use-modal` is vue3(vue-next) custom hooks that handles modal easily and fast based on component only.
-It lets using modal either **asynchronous or synchronous behavior**.
+`vue-use-modal` is vue3(vue-next) plugin that provide easy use of modal.
+Not only component based but also let using modal either **asynchronous or synchronous behavior**.

 > 🚨 `vue-use-modal` is not compatitable with vue2.